 - Data is to never be saved directly to PC desktops, mobile devices such as laptops, tablets or smartphones.

 - All servers containing sensitive data are protected by security software and a strong firewall.

 We must retain personal data for no longer than is necessary.
 What is necessary will depend on the circumstances of each case, taking into account the reasons that the personal data was obtained, but should be determined in a manner consistent with our data retention guidelines.

 Subject Access Requests & Individuals Rights

-Staff should contact the Data Protection Officer if they would like to correct or request information that we hold about you.
+Staff should contact the DPO if they would like to correct or request information that we hold about you.

 With regards to the processing of personal data, we will abide by any request from an individual not to use their personal data for direct marketing purposes and notify the DPO about any such request.

-We do not send direct marketing material to someone electronically (e.g. via email) unless we have an existing enquiry or business relationship with them, in relation to the services being marketed.
+We do not send direct marketing material to someone electronically (e.g. via email) unless they are deemed to have a genuine interest e.g. we have an existing enquiry or business relationship with them, in relation to the products or services being marketed.

 The DPO should be consulted for advice on direct marketing before starting any new direct marketing activity.
 Escalating to the Managing Director, where appropriate.

 All staff receive training on this policy.
 New joiners will receive training as part of the induction process.
 Further training will be provided periodically or whenever there is a substantial change in the law or our policy and procedure.
 Completion of training is compulsory.